 (If you find this blog useful, please click “follow” in the top right and you will get all new editions emailed to you directly.
 Pass it along to colleagues or friends and/or “Tweet” it.
 “Ten Things” is not legal advice or legal opinion.
 It is intended to provide practical tips and references to the busy in-house practitioner and other readers.
 You can find this blog and all past posts at www.TenThings.net.
 If you have questions or comments, please contact me at either email@example.com or firstname.lastname@example.org).

 My first book, “The Evolution of Professional Football,” is available for sale on Amazon and at www.SterlingMillerBooks.com.
-My second book, a collection of posts from this blog, is in production and will be published by the American Bar Association and available for sale in April 2017:
+My second book is in production and will be published by the American Bar Association and available for sale in April 2017: